Diabetes

 Type 1 diabetes

 Type 1 used to be called juvenile or insulin-dependent diabetes.
 It is now called type 1.
-The names changed because many people develop type 1 diabetes.
+The names changed because older people can develop type 1 diabetes.
 As well, insulin isn’t restricted to people with this type of diabetes.

 With type 1 diabetes, the pancreas cannot produce the insulin needed for the body to metabolize the glucose in the bloodstream.